Age Group:

 Event Details

-Authors Diana Stoll and Eric Baden are coming to Pack library to give a presentation on the collaborative work informing their book, Black Mountain and Mexico.
+Authors Diana Stoll and Eric Baden are coming to Pack Library to give a presentation on the collaborative work informing their book, Black Mountain College and Mexico.
 Over the course of its short life, Black Mountain College (1933–1957) was a hotbed of creativity, welcoming and inspiring artists and intellectuals from around the world.
 In the same period, Mexico’s innovations and age-old traditions—in visual arts, poetry, music, performance, design, and more—dovetailed with global impulses toward modernism.
 Learn about the crucial ties Black Mountain College formed with Mexico during this inspired era.

 Eric Baden is an artist, photographer, and curator.
-From 1994 to 2022 was professor of photography at Warren Wilson College in Swannanoa, North Carolina.
+From 1994 to 2022 he was professor of photography at Warren Wilson College in Swannanoa, North Carolina.
 He is the founding director of photo+, a multidisciplinary arts event held in Asheville, North Carolina.